gaurithombare/movie-recommendation-system/README.md

-# movie-recommendation-system
-A movie recommendation system built using Python and Streamlit.
-It uses cosine similarity for content-based filtering to suggest personalized movies based on user preferences.
-The system is designed to offer seamless movie discovery with an interactive and user-friendly interface.

 # 🎬 Movie Recommendation System

 This is a **content-based movie recommendation system** built using **cosine similarity**.
 The app allows users to select a movie, and it recommends similar movies based on content features such as genres, keywords, and other metadata.